jayshozie/ceng240/notes4newbies/W01-intro.md

 ##### Assembly (x86_64)
 add ebx, 10

-All of these mean exactly the same thing, add the value 10 to the ebx memory location.
+All of these mean exactly the same thing, add the value 10 to the ebx register.

 </details>